Jermalicious/factorio-recipe-calculator/README.md

 # factorio-recipe-calculator
 This is a project that automatically finds how many assemblers you need of each item in a recipe to hit a specified items/sec.

 The CSV file is optional, as the program can create it on its own, and it will add to the csv file whenever a new item is needed.
+However, it includes all the items necessary for the non-space-age science recipes.

 Usage: ./recipeCalc "[item_name]" [items/sec] -flags

-the quotes around item_name are VERY important
+the quotes around item_name are VERY important.

 flags: